 There is something so magical about making pasta from scratch.
-Homemade pasta is a true labor of love where the reward – a big bowl of warm, saucy pasta – is undoubtedly worth the effort.
+Handmade pasta is a true labor of love where the reward – a big bowl of warm, saucy pasta – is undoubtedly worth the effort.

-The gnocchi were absolutely delicious, enveloped by a bright, saucy, and comforting ragu, their chewy texture nothing short of addicting.
+The gnocchi were absolutely delicious, enveloped by a bright, saucy, and comforting sausage ragu, their chewy texture nothing short of addicting.
 Then and there, we confirmed it was one of *the* best meals of the trip.

 Why You'll Love This Recipe